Your Career Is Not Your Life

 There is a scene towards the end of the excellent sports documentary, Arsène Wenger: Invincible, that captures a moment familiar to many.
 Regret.
 Wenger, a scholarly Frenchman who moved to England in 1996 to manage the Premier League club, Arsenal, became one of the most successful managers in British football history, building intelligent, technical, title-winning teams.

-They once went an entire season undefeated—a remarkable feat no team has achieved before or since.
-Hence the title.
+They once went an entire season undefeated, a remarkable feat no team has achieved before or since.
+Hence the documentary’s title.
 But there is an overwhelming sense Wenger stayed too long at Arsenal, damaging his legacy.
 Yet, this isn’t the regret I saw.
 Wenger, a self-confessed workaholic who spent every day watching and thinking about football, talks at the end of the film about not spending enough time with his daughter.
-It’s a brief moment, but it hits hard.
+It’s a brief moment, but it might be the most important.
 It’s only now, in his seventies, that he’s trying to make up for lost time.

 How we got here